ArrigoCoen/Faculty_schedule_simulation/02 Data cleaning/README.md

-# Data extraction
+# Data cleaning

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here is explained how the data from the Faculty of Science pages were cleaned.